 Both numbness and tingling are unusual sensations that can pop up anywhere in the body.
 But most often people experience them in their arms, legs, hands, fingers, and feet.
-Some of the most common causes of your sleeping extremities are:
+Some of the most common reasons why you could experience tingling in your arms and legs are:

-- Staying in the same position for extended periods of time, whether standing or sitting (for example, during travel or at your desk at work)
+- Staying in the same position for extended periods of time, whether it be standing or sitting (for example, while traveling or at your desk at work)

-- Injury to a nerve – if you injure a nerve in your neck, you’ll experience these feelings in your arms and hands; if it’s in your lower back, it will affect your legs and feet
+- Nerve injury – if you injure a nerve in your neck, you’ll experience these feelings in your arms and hands; if it’s in your lower back, it’ll affect your legs and feet

 - Pressure on the spinal or peripheral nerves